 Boise State (20-4, 10-2) will look to capture another road win this Saturday when it takes on Utah State (13-12, 6-6) in Logan, Utah at the Dee Glen Smith Spectrum

 Boise State (14-3, 4-1) led wire to wire against Fresno State (12-6, 2-3), eventually holding on for the 70-64 win

 Boise State (9-1) will take on Grand Canyon (7-2) Wednesday night at 7 p.m. at Taco Bell Arena

 Riley Abercrombie, Jaycson Bereal, Pat Dembley, Mikey Frazier and Max Rice signed NLIs Wednesday

-Nick Duncan and James Reid were honored for their work in the classroom
+Nick Duncan, Matt Grooms and Zach Haney were honored for their work in the classroom

 Boise State Broncos Derrick Marks, Rob Heyer, Nick Duncan, and Head Coach Leon Rice at the NCAA First Round Press Conference in Dayton, Ohio.